zeldin/iceGDROM/README.md

 as used by the Dreamcast GD-ROM drive, using an iCE40 FPGA.

-In addition to the IDE interface itself, and the accompanying CD-DA interface, the FPGA bitstream implements an AVR-compatible CPU and an SD Card interface.
+In addition to the IDE interface itself, and the accompanying CD-DA interface, the FPGA bitstream implements an RV32EMC-compatible CPU and an SD Card interface.
 Software running on the CPU responds to disc access commands from the Dreamcast by fetching data from disc images on an SD Card.